Skip to main content

 The Android operating system requires two notification icons.
 They show that the VPN session is a high priority and shouldn’t be arbitrarily terminated by the system.

 When you generate a PKCS#12 file, you’re prompted for an "export password" to encrypt the file.
-You must enter this password when you import the PKCS#12 file into the iOS Keychain.
+You must enter this password when you import the PKCS#12 file into the Android Keychain.
 This prevents interception and recovery of the private key during transport.

 Yes.
 OpenVPN Connect supports IPv6 transport and IPv6 tunnels as long as the server supports them.